-- Janie meets Tea Cake about eight months after Joe’s death and they immediately hit it off.
-He brings Janie something she has never seen in a man before—a carefree joking attitude and a disregard for social class.
-He has no problem hanging out with blue-collar workers and this makes Janie comfortable around them too.
+Janie meets Tea Cake about eight months after Joe’s death, and they immediately hit it off.
+He brings something Janie has never seen in a man before—a carefree, joking attitude and a disregard for social class.
+He has no problem hanging out with blue-collar workers, and this makes Janie comfortable around them, too.

-- He courts Janie slowly and sporadically, showing up randomly and asking her to do something wild with him – like fishing by moonlight—then disappearing for several days on end.
+He courts Janie slowly and sporadically, showing up randomly and asking her to do something wild with him—such as fishing by moonlight—then disappearing for several days on end.

-- Tea Cake leaves to win back Janie’s $200 though gambling.
-He succeeds, even makes a profit, but not without a price.
+Tea Cake leaves to win back Janie’s $200 through gambling.
+He succeeds, even making a profit, but not without a price.
 He’s stabbed by a guy who accuses him of cheating at dice.

-- Janie learns how it feels to be jealous.
-Tea Cake flirts around with a giggly younger girl named Nunkie far too much.
-One day, when Tea Cake and Nunkie both go missing, Janie finds them together in the cane fields, play fighting a bit too physically.
+Janie learns how it feels to be jealous.
+Tea Cake flirts far too much with a giggly younger girl named Nunkie.
+One day, when Tea Cake and Nunkie both go missing, Janie finds them together in the cane fields, play-fighting a bit too physically.
 She drives Nunkie away.

-- In the morning, Tea Cake reaffirms his love of Janie and claims he was never interested in Nunkie.
+In the morning, Tea Cake reaffirms his love for Janie and claims he was never interested in Nunkie.

-- After this humorous incident, a devastating hurricane arrives in the Everglades.
-Tea Cake could’ve avoided it had he listened to his friends, but he decides to ignore the warning signs and stay, with the majority of the workers.
+After this humorous incident, a devastating hurricane arrives in the Everglades.
+Tea Cake could have avoided it had he listened to his friends, but he decides to ignore the warning signs and stay, with the majority of the workers.

 Tea Cake and Janie are in a perilous situation when the hurricane finally does hit.
 His heroics get them out alive, but not before Janie nearly drowns and Tea Cake gets bitten by a rabid dog while trying to save her.

 A month later, Tea Cake exhibits signs of rabies.
 He is eventually diagnosed with the illness, but only Janie knows it is fatal.